vshmyhlo/retinanet-tensorflow/README.md

 # Implementation of RetinaNet from [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) paper in [TensorFlow](https://www.tensorflow.org/)

-### Differences from the Official Paper
+### Differences from the original paper
-For some reason this architecture is extremely hard to train, loss gets stuck at early stages of training, predicting everything as a background (probably to the fact that i am using low batch size).
+For some reason this architecture is extremely hard to train, loss gets stuck at early stages of training, predicting everything as a background (probably to the fact that i am using small batch size).
 To overcome this problem I tried different initialization schemes, backbone architectures and losses.